What is a 15-Year Fixed Rate Mortgage?

 Minimum down payment: 20% (without PMI)

 J.G.
 Wentworth is perhaps one of the most well-known, trusted names in the lending industry.
 Its loan application is simple and straightforward; you can fill it out easily online or call a customer service representative to walk you through.
 While J.G.
-Wentworth does charge an origination fee for 15-year loans, it’s lower than most of its competitors.
+Wentworth does charge an origination fee for 15-year mortgages, it’s lower than most of its competitors.
 The customer support team is knowledgeable and can inform you whether you may qualify for federal financing programs, and then help you through the process.

 - Low origination fees for 15-year mortgages